 Lynda.com is a web-based archive of professional development videos.
-It is a service to which Appalachian State University ITS subscribes, offering over 4,000.
 It is an exceptional professional development resource to help employees advance their knowledge and skills in areas ranging from technology and computer software to business, personal and professional skills.
 The winter break closure provides employees with an excellent opportunity to engage in some of these learning opportunities, to offset non-holiday closure hours.
 To utilize this option:

 Employees must obtain approval from their supervisors.

 Employees must work with their supervisors to identify offerings appropriate to their work, professional and personal development goals.

 Employees and supervisors must agree upon and document offerings to be completed.